 How to write a teacher personal statement

-Your personal statement is your first opportunity to show the school you’re a great fit for the job, and gets you closer to being shortlisted for an interview.
+Your personal statement is your first opportunity to show the school you’re a great fit for the job, so it’s important you get the basics right.

 Use your introductory paragraph to outline the reasons why you are a good fit for the school.